nilayspshah/sq-hive-api-docs/source/index.html.md

 scripDetails.nseTickr | Gives NSE Tickr of the company if present, else null scripDetails.isin | Gives ISIN the company linkDetail.shortLink | Gives the link where user can know more about the update.
-This link needs to be present for any update that you disseminate / publish creationTime | Creation time of the update in epoch format filterCategory | This field can be used to filter out certain kinds of update.
+This link needs to be present for any update that you disseminate / publish creationTime | Creation time of the update in epoch format (Epoch time is always in UTC time zone, Please add +5:30 hours to get the time in IST time zone) filterCategory | This field can be used to filter out certain kinds of update.
 Possible Values: `KEY_UPDATE, UNCLASSIFIED, ANALYTICAL_UPDATE, EVENT_SCHEDULE, TECHNICAL_IDEA, MEDIA_COVERAGE, SPVMA`.
 Read More in the [Examples section](#examples-for-instrument-update-messages-filter-categories).

 <aside class="warning">